aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ## Appendix B - Assertions

-All contest assertions are AWS Lambda functions at their core and uses AWS CloudFormation [custom resources] to execute these during deployment.
+All app-test assertions are AWS Lambda functions at their core and uses AWS CloudFormation [custom resources] to execute these during deployment.

-contest ships with a single custom resource provider and every call to an assertion provisions a new CloudFormation custom resource using this provider.
+app-test ships with a single custom resource provider and every call to an assertion provisions a new CloudFormation custom resource using this provider.
 Every assertion is a lambda function.